mixxxdj/manual/source/chapters/library.rst

   column header to reverse the sort order.
 Click on another column header to change the active column.

+  * **Multi-Column sorting**

+    .. versionadded:: 2.0

+    You can sort multiple columns by clicking *up to three* column headers you wish to sort your tracks by.
+This makes searching for tracks in a large list more efficient.
+Clicking twice on a column header will reverse the sort order.

+    Example:

+    #.
+Click on the :guilabel:`BPM` column header -> list is sorted by BPM
+    #.
+Click on the :guilabel:`Year` column header -> list is sorted by
+       year.
+If year is equal, it is still sorted by the last sort, e.g. BPM.
+    #.
+Click on the :guilabel:`Genre` column header -> list is sorted by
+       genre.
+If genre is equal, it is still sorted by year.
+If genre and year is equal, then it is sorted by BMP.

 **Rating tracks**
   Make sure the :guilabel:`Rating` column is not hidden.
 Rate tracks by hovering over the rating field and clicking the stars.